 The logo must always be displayed at a size large enough to read the logo.
-This will vary based on the resolution of the medium it is being used in - but as a general rule, the logo circle should be no smaller than 1 cm (3/8”) or 36 pixels in height.
+This will vary based on the resolution of the medium it is being used in.

 It is critical to maintain an open area surrounding the Indico logo so it remains recognizable and does not become lost in other page elements.

 No visual item may encroach on the clear space area around the logo device, or be attached or connected to the logo device other than a solid background which does not obscure its visibility.

 You cannot use another organization or product name relative to the logo device within the larger clear space shown above.

 This is done especially to avoid confusion between the Indico logo and other words or graphics.